fireproofpenguin/vim-config/README.md

 Theme is inspired by the 2077 theme for vscode.

+Personally use this with iTerm2 and Fira Code font face / ligatures enabled.

 ## Missing
 - COC (autocompletion)
 - Some colors missing for js / ts keywords